 Using museum objects to promote discussion we will discover the symbols, objects and stories associated with light in Judaism, Christianity, Islam, Hinduism, Buddhism and to a lesser extent other world faiths such as Jainism and Zoroastrianism.

 By the end of this course you should be able to...

 Know about the main festivals, stories, objects and symbols associated with light in world religions.

 See how these objects have been designed to reflect their purpose.

 Have a better knowledge of museum collections such as the light-related cultural objects at the V&A.

 What level is the course and do I need any particular skills?

 This is an introductory course suitable for those who have no previous knowledge or for those who may have a little general knowledge or know about their own faith and would like to learn about others.
 Learners from all faiths or no faith are welcome.
 An open mind and a willingness to listen to and think about views with which you do not always agree are more important than specific levels of skills.

 How will I be taught, and will there be any work outside the class?

-The course will be a presentation / online tour divided into the different faiths.
-We will have breakout rooms to discuss after each section and for participants to contribute.
+The course will be a tour divided into the different faiths.
+We will have short discussions after each section and participants' contributions will be welcomed.
 An awareness of you own cultural background and a willingness to share your experiences would add to the enjoyment of the class.